cs207-project-group4/cs207-FinalProject/docs/milestone2.md

 * External dependencies

 We will build our package relying highly on numpy.
-So far it is the only external dependency we use.

 # Additional Comments